michaelmiaomiao/michaelmiaomiao.github.io/_posts/2019-08-08-SPE-JupyterHub & Python Demo.md

 ---
 layout:     post
 title:      SPE JupyterHub & Python on remote Linux/Unix servers
-subtitle:   A Demo to 45 related/interested fellows at Sony Pictures -- Architecture for R , Python and Julia environments with Corporate Data Science Project Initiatives.
+subtitle:   A Presenation to 45 related/interested fellows on as an intern at Sony Pictures 19 summer -- Architecture for R , Python and Julia environments with Corporate Data Science Project Initiatives.
 date:       2019-08-08
 author:     Jiashu Miao
 header-img: